 The Procedure will be managed by the Customer Relations Team, for the purpose of the FOI Module system, CRT will be noted as The Triage Team and Response Team.

 The request for review will be dealt with within 20 working days of receipt by the Information Governance Team.
-If the review will take longer to conduct, the requestor will be informed why and when to expect a response.
+If the review will take longer to conduct, the requestor will be informed as to why and when to expect a response.

 If the requestor remains dissatisfied with the handling of their request or complaint, they have a right to appeal to the Information Commissioners Office.